Fragility of surface states in non-Wigner Dyson topological insulators: Spectral flow: Bulk perspective

 \subsection{Case study: AIII insulator in three dimensions}

-The discussion above suggests that a continuous attachment of boundary states to the bulk spectrum and the existence of bulk delocalized states are flipsides of the same coin.
+The arguments of Sec.\ \ref{sec:2a} suggest that a continuous attachment of boundary states to the bulk spectrum and the existence of bulk delocalized states are flipsides of the same coin.
 The two-dimensional class A insulator is case in point for a situation where both exist.
 We now turn to the opposite situation, as realized in the three-dimensional AIII insulator, where spectral flow and delocalized bulk states are generically \emph{absent}.

 A Hamiltonian in class AIII can be written as